grinnell-cs/csc151-images/_eboards/eboard38-2.md

 _TPS_

-Snarky answer: "The Science Behind Computing"

-> A technique for better understanding the world.

-> Asking and answering questions.

-> A mechanism for understanding the world based on observation, hypothesis generation, experiment design, experimentation, analysis, and hypotheseis revision.

-> Perhaps our hypothesis is "My code will work".
-It's usually an incorrect hypothesis.

-Another suggestion: Solving problems by writing algorithms and data structures (ways of organizing information).
-[Good answer]
+The study of algorithms and (using math) (computers) data structures

-What problems do we solve?
-Usually ones that come up in the process of doing work.
-We also look to generalized problems.

-One typical problem: Finding information.
-We can arrange the information in a dictionary, which makes it fast to find.
-We can just put in a list and use linear search, we can put it in a vector (ordered by something) and use binary search.

-If we want our data ordered for binary search, we need a way to order information ("sort" - to put in order).
+Algorithms are: Instructions for processing data in order to generate a result.
+(Sets of instructions for solving problems.)

+Data structures: A way to organize information.
+Maybe images.
+Dictionaries/hashes let us organize information by keys.
+Trees let us organize hierarchical information.
+BSTs organize information for searching.
+Lists and vectors are two of the central mechanisms for organizing info.

+What problems do computer scientists solve?
+It depends.
+Many occur as part of "everyday work".

+We also look for generalizable/generalized problems.

+Searching!
+(BSTs and binary search both provide fastish searching.)

+To do binary search, you need the data organized in a particular way.
+You need them in order from smallest to largest.

+We use the term "sort" to mean "put in order from smallest to largest or from largest to smallest".

-Typical running times
+Detour: Typical running times
 ---------------------

-* **Constant time**: Independent of the size of the input
+* **Constant time**: Independent of the size of the input.
+If you double the size of the input, you don't change the running time.
-* **Logarithmic**: Goes up by a constant amount each time you double the size of the input.
+* **Logarithmic**: Goes up by a constant amount each time you double the size of the input. (e.g., binary search)
 * **Linear**: Doubles each time you double the size of the input.
 * **Quadratic**: Quadruples every time you double the size of the input.
 * **Exponential**: Approximately doubles every time you add another element.